shanesturrock/bioit/docs/Installation.md

 # Installation

-## Install a standard CentOS 7 environment
+## Install a minimal CentOS 7 environment

-After a minimal install you should install the MATE Desktop since that will be needed for users.
+After a minimal install you should install EPEL, compilers and a GUI since they will be needed for users.

+    yum -y install epel-release
+    yum -y groupinstall "Development Tools"
+    yum -y groupinstall "X Window System"
     yum -y groupinstall "Mate Desktop"
     yum -y install libreoffice

-Once installed and all updates applied, EPEL needs to be installed by running the following:
+    systemctl set-default graphical.target

-    yum -y install epel-release
+    yum -y update
+    reboot

+The machine should now come back up with a full GUI running.

 Install `wget` as this makes it much easier to download packages: